Lower Canada Rebellion: Taking up arms

-When news of the arrest of the Patriote leaders reached Upper Canada, William Lyon Mackenzie launched an armed rebellion in December 1837.
+Patriots War and an abortive second uprising of Patriotes

 After the insurrection, the government prepared for another armed conflict.
-It reorganized the whole organization, mostly in the urban areas like Montréal and Quebec.
+It reorganized the whole structure, mostly in the urban areas like Montreal and Quebec.
 The government had 5,000 regular troops stationed in Lower Canada, and knew that the leaders of the Patriote movement were in the United States, so the government maintained contact with spies in the United States, and the American government kept their British counterparts informed of rebel activity.
 In February 1838, rebel leaders who had escaped across the border into the United States raided Lower Canada.
 During the summer of 1838, the Patriotes in the United States formed a secret society, called Frères chasseurs, to invade Lower Canada from the United States.
 The secret group also had members in Lower Canada itself, who would assist in the invasion.
 The goal was an independent state of Lower Canada.

 Two major armed conflicts occurred when groups of Lower Canadian Patriotes, led by Robert Nelson, crossed the Canada–U.S. border in an attempt to invade Lower Canada and Upper Canada, overthrow the colonial government, and establish two independent republics.
 A second revolt began with the Battle of Beauharnois in November 1838, which was also suppressed by the British.
 The Frères Chasseurs had camps around Lower Canada, in which they were arming themselves.
 Their main camp was in Napierville.
 They had many participants but not enough weapons.
 They planned to take control of the road between the United States and Napierville, but were intercepted by volunteers.
 The Frères Chasseurs were defeated in 30 minutes.
 Shortly afterward, Robert Nelson and other members came from Napierville to take control of the same area.
 However, volunteers were already waiting and had help from the Loyal Rangers of Clarenceville.
 This time, the battle lasted longer, but the Frères Chasseurs were ultimately defeated.
 Then, three secondary camps were scattered very easily by armed volunteers.

 Most Patriotes left the camps when they heard government forces approaching, and the latter were ultimately barely involved in the second uprising of the Patriotes.
 The British government subsequently dispatched Lord Durham to investigate the cause of the rebellion.
 His report in 1839 recommended that the Canadas be united into one colony (the Province of Canada) to assimilate the French-speaking Canadiens into English Canadian culture.
 For Durham, the fact that there were two groups (English and French) created a hostile environment.
 He thought that the way to solve to problems in Lower Canada was to assimilate the French-Canadians.
 He also recommended accepting the rebels' grievances by granting responsible government to the new colony.